 For an effective workout, you should aim to maintain your heart rate to the right level while you are exercising.
 This means firstly working out a safe range of bpm.
 To do this, you first need to work out your maximum heart rate (MHR) – maximum heart rate depends on your age.
 One way to work out your MHR is to take your age away from 220.
 For example, the maximum heart rate for a 42 year old is 220 – 42 = 178 bpm.

 To use heart rate data even more precisely you should first know your target heart rate (THR) which is between 50% and 70% of your maximum heart rate.
 To use the example of a 42-year-old again, THR would be between 178 x 50% = 89 bpm and 178 x 70% = 125 bpm.
 So a 42-year-old e-biker should aim to exercise with their heart rate between 89 and 125 bpm for 150 minutes weekly of moderate-intensity exercise.
 For vigorous-intensity exercise aim for 70-85% of your max heart rate calculated in a similar fashion.

 150 minutes (or less if you want to be vigorous!) a week isn’t much time if you are out having fun on an e-bike.

 OK, so you are out and about on your e-bike and it’s keeping you fit and healthy.
-If you want to take things to the next level and become progressively more in shape and stronger here’s a few tips to help you get much fitter on your e-bike:
+If you want to take things to the next level and become progressively more in shape and stronger and keep burning calories here’s a few tips to help you get much fitter on your e-bike: